 Akron Community Learning Centers.
-With joint funding through the City, Akron Public Schools, and the State more than \$800 million is being invested to transform the Akron public school facilities into Community Learning Centers (CLCs).
+With joint funding through the City, Akron Public Schools, and the State of Ohio, more than \$800 million is being invested to transform the Akron public school facilities into Community Learning Centers (CLCs).
 Under the City's leadership, City voters approved a .25% income tax increase to rebuild and remodel Akron's schools.
-The new Community Learning Centers are providing modern school facilities for Akron City School District students and are available to the community during evenings, weekends, and summers for recreation, civic meetings, adult education, and training, and a wide variety of City programs and other community activities.
-The City and APS formed a partnership with the Akron Urban League and constructed a join facility - the Helen Arnold CLC and Urban League.
-Currently under construction are; Harris Elementary CLC, and the Litchfield Middle School/Firestone HS CLC.
-The STEM (Science Technology Mathematics and Engineering) High School opened in the fall of 2012 in a renovated section of Central High School on the University of Akron Campus.
-The total project cost has been \$ 3.2 million.
-There are approximately 380 ninth, tenth, eleventh and twelfth graders, most from the STEM Middle School, and the balance from other APS Schools and outside the districts.
-In design are Ellet and Case schools.
-The project has completed 29 buildings and represents the largest construction project in the history of the City, the State of Ohio funding being \$339M, local voter-approved funding \$236M, and Locally Funded Initiatives \$133M for a total of \$708M.
+The new Community Learning Centers are providing modern school facilities for Akron City School District students.
+The CLC's are also available to the community during evenings, weekends, and summers for recreation, civic meetings, adult education, training, and a wide variety of other City programs and community activities.
+Two new facilities are currently under construction, including a new elementary facility to be known as the Case CLC, and the new Ellet High CLC.
+The design of the new Kenmore Garfield High School is currently in the early phases of project development.
+The project has completed 31 buildings so far, and represents the largest construction project to date in the history of the City of Akron.
+Funding for the program is as follows: State of Ohio funding at \$339M, local voter-approved funding \$236M, and Locally Funded Initiatives at \$133M, for a total funding program of \$708M.